mbpaddock/SHT20_Temp_Humidity_Controller/Readme.txt

 DATALOGGER BOARD WITH RTC
 RobotDyne # B072Q1584B
-Only need to use Analog side to connect SHT20 Probe to
+Place on top of Arduino Uno

 SCREW TERMINAL SHIELD
 RobotDyn # B071JK13DP
-Only need to use Analog side to connect SHT20 Probe to
+Place on top of Datalogger Board.
+Only need to use Analog side to connect SHT20 Probe to.